w3f/Grants-Program/MPT.md

 ## Development Roadmap :nut_and_bolt:

-Our team is working on the creation and implementation of other features in the wider context of our infrastructure development that are to be intended outside of this grant application.
+Our team is working on the creation and implementation of other finance products and mechanisms, as well as compliance aspects,  in the wider context of our infrastructure development that are to be intended outside of this grant application.
 We would have the equivalent of 2.5 people, cumulatively, contributing full-time to this project and the language of development would be *Rust*.

 The below roadmap refers to an initial implementation of a purposely built blockchain for primary and secondary issuance using *Substrate*.